 - Often the property you inherit will not be local.
 Multiple visits during the sale process, can become frustrating and expensive.

-- Dealing with estate agents and solicitors can often be a frustrating process, when selling a vacant property which may be some distance away just adds to the difficulties.
+- Dealing with estate agents and solicitors can often be a challenging process.
+If you are selling a vacant property that is some distance away from you, this frustration can be amplified.

-- Time it will take to sell with vary by area but on average it will take between 6 and 13 months which is on top of the 6-9 months it takes to get probate.
+- Time it will take to sell will vary by area, but, on average, it will take between 6 and 13 months for a sale on the open market.
+This is on top of the 6-9 months it takes to get probate.

 What happens once the inherited property is sold

-Once the property is sold it is the executors responsibility to repay any outstanding liabilities of the estate such as mortgages and inheritance tax.
-After that the executor will distribute the remaining money to the beneficiaries as per the will.
-The beneficiaries will not have individual tax to pay in the sum inherited.
+Once the inherited property has sold, it is the executor’s responsibility to repay any outstanding liabilities of the estate such as mortgages and inheritance tax.
+After that, the executor will distribute the remaining money to the beneficiaries as per the will.
+The beneficiaries will not have individual tax to pay on the sum inherited.

 Assets that are left behind upon your death become your inheritance.

 If you have any assets or wishes after your death then it is important to setup a Will.
 In your Will, you can then specify who will inherit your property.
-If no Will exists then it is likely that the property will pass to your legal partner, if you don't have a partner your closest blood relative is likely to inherit your assets.
+If no Will exists, it is likely that the property will pass to your legal partner, or, if you don't have a partner, your closest blood relative.

-If you have decided to sell, you should ready the property as you would any other prior to putting it on the market.
-This means you should look at decluttering and clearing out items, depersonalising the space, redecorating and making any cosmetic updates, repairs and maintenance, and any other improvements that can boost the property’s appeal to buyers.
+If you have decided to sell an inherited property, you should ready the property as you would any other property prior to putting it on the market.
+This means you should look at decluttering and clearing out items, depersonalising the space, redecorating and making any cosmetic updates, repairs and maintenance, and any other improvements that may boost the property’s appeal to buyers.

 This ultimately depends on your reason for selling.
 If you are sure that you don’t want to keep the home and want a fast, hassle-free transaction, selling for less than market value is one way to achieve this.
-The loss of a loved one can be an emotionally difficult time as it is, and so a guaranteed, quick sale is preferable over entering a lengthy sale process.
+The loss of a loved one can be an emotionally difficult time as it is, and so a guaranteed, quick sale may be preferable to entering into a lengthy, unpredictable sale process.

-This is the tax payable on the estate (the deceased’s financials and property) before it can be passed down to the beneficiaries.
+Inheritance tax (or inherited home tax, as you may sometimes hear it called) is the tax payable on an estate (the deceased person’s financial assets and property) before it can be passed down to the beneficiaries.

-The estate heirs are responsible for paying any inheritance tax due within six months of the death of the deceased, after which HMRC will begin charging interest on the amount due.
+The estate heirs are responsible for paying any inheritance tax due.
+Any inheritance tax payable is due within six months of the death of the deceased.
+After the six-month deadline, HMRC will begin applying interest to the amount due.